 Don Young has over 40 years of construction and program management experience for large-scale programs to include Department of Defense facilities with the U.S. Army Corps of Engineers and strategic planning coordination for supporting projects in the sectors of K-12, higher education, state/municipality/local government, and healthcare.
-For the last ten years, he led several municipal and county clients through the Public-Private Education and Infrastructure Act (PPEA) process for successful project delivery on a wide variety of buildings and utility infrastructure projects.
+For the last 10 years, he led several municipal and county clients through the Virginia Public-Private Education and Infrastructure Act (PPEA) process for successful project delivery on a wide variety of buildings and utility infrastructure projects.

 As an Executive Vice President, Don is responsible for leading MBP’s Program Management/Construction Management practice with a company-wide focus on providing high quality building, transportation, and infrastructure/utilities services.